phu0ngng/nccl/doc/source/env.rst

 (since 2.3.4.
 In 2.4.0, NCCL_IB_GDR_LEVEL is renamed NCCL_NET_GDR_LEVEL)

 The ``NCCL_NET_GDR_LEVEL`` variable allows the user to finely control when to use GPU Direct RDMA between a NIC and a GPU.
 The level defines the maximum distance between the NIC and the GPU.
+A string representing the path type (see ``nccl/src/graph/topo.h``) should be used to specify the topographical cutoff for GpuDirect.

+The distances listed are in descending order of locality (AKA, PIX is the most local and performant path type between a GPU and NIC.)

 Values accepted
 ^^^^^^^^^^^^^^^

-0 : Never use GPU Direct RDMA. (always disabled)
+- LOC  : Never use GPU Direct RDMA. (always disabled)

-1 : Use GPU Direct RDMA when GPU and NIC are on the same PCI switch.
+- PIX  : Use GPU Direct RDMA when GPU and NIC are on the same PCI switch.

-2 : Use GPU Direct RDMA when GPU and NIC are connected through PCI switches (potentially multiple hops).
+- PXB  : (Default) Use GPU Direct RDMA when GPU and NIC are connected through PCI switches (potentially multiple hops).

-3 : Use GPU Direct RDMA when GPU and NIC are on the same PCI root complex, potentially going through the CPU.
+- PHB  : Use GPU Direct RDMA when GPU and NIC are on the same NUMA node.
+Traffic will go through the CPU.

-4 : (Since 2.4.7) Use GPU Direct RDMA even across PCI root complexes, as long as GPU and NIC are within the same NUMA node.
-(Before 2.4.7) Use GPU Direct RDMA even across PCI root complexes, regardless of whether GPU and NIC are within the same NUMA node (always enabled).

-5 : Use GPU Direct RDMA even across the SMP interconnect between NUMA nodes (e.g., QPI/UPI). (always enabled)
+- SYS  : Use GPU Direct RDMA even across the SMP interconnect between NUMA nodes (e.g., QPI/UPI). (always enabled)

-The default value is 2.
+Integer Values (Legacy)
+^^^^^^^^^^^^^^^
+There is also an option to declare ``NCCL_NET_GDR_LEVEL`` as an integer corresponding to the path type (again, see ``nccl/src/graph/topo.h``.)
+Integer values are discouraged due to breaking changes in path types.
+At any point in a future NCCL release, there's no guarantee a given int will refer to the same path type.
+To avoid headaches debugging invalid configurations, use string identifiers.

+- LOC : 0
+- PIX : 3
+- PXB : 4
+- PHB : 6
+- SYS : 7

 NCCL_NET_GDR_READ
 -----------------